-In a world filled with filters, Facetune and PhotoShop; it’s becoming more and more likely that clients may visit your clinic with unrealistic expectations of what can be achieved with Botox and dermal fillers.
-As a responsible aesthetic practitioner, you have a duty to ensure your patients understand whether the results they have in mind are possible and to adjust this to a more realistic level if needed.
-It can be difficult to know how to accomplish this, so to help, here are MATA’s top five tips for managing client expectations in aesthetics.
+In a world filled with filters, Facetune and PhotoShop; it’s becoming more and more likely that patients may visit your clinic with unrealistic expectations of what can be achieved with Botox and dermal fillers.
+As a responsible aesthetic practitioner, you have a duty to ensure your patients have realistic expectations and a clear understanding of the treatment process.

 1. Maintain An Honesty Policy

-Although of course having a book filled with clients is an admirable goal, there is no substitute for having and keeping a reputation of safe, responsible aesthetics practice.
-If a client comes to you with an impossible request, then be confident in your ability to tell your client exactly what you as a practitioner can achieve with aesthetic injectables, and refrain from overselling what you or the product can do.
-Even the best practitioner has limits, and it will only benefit your clinic to make sure your clients understand this.
+Although of course having a book filled with patients is an admirable goal, there is no substitute for having and keeping a reputation of safe, responsible aesthetics practice.
+If a patient comes to you with an impossible request, then be confident in your ability to tell your patient exactly what you as a practitioner can achieve with aesthetic injectables, and refrain from overselling what you or the product can do.
+Even the best practitioner has limits, and it will only benefit your clinic to make sure your patients understand this.

-2. Have a Real Conversation with Your Clients
+2. Have a Real Conversation with Your Patients

-Although consent forms are a legal necessity for your clinic, they should never take the place of a real conversation with your clients which covers the risks and rewards of their chosen aesthetic treatment.
-This conversation will not only allow you to identify any unrealistic expectations and manage them appropriately, but will also ensure that your clients commit to the procedure from a fully informed position.
+Although consent forms are a legal necessity for your clinic, they should never take the place of a real conversation with your patients which covers the risks and rewards of their chosen aesthetic treatment.
+This conversation will not only allow you to identify any unrealistic expectations and manage them appropriately, but will also ensure that your patients commit to the procedure from a fully informed position.

 3. Make Use of Visual Aids

-It’s likely that you already have a stock of before and after photos from your existing clients to allow you to provide treatment continuity.
-If you have the necessary permissions to use these images for business purposes, then these before and after shots can give prospective clients a real look at the changes that are possible with aesthetic injectables.
+It’s likely that you already have a stock of before and after photos from your existing patients to allow you to provide treatment continuity.
+If you have the necessary permissions to use these images for business purposes, then these before and after shots can give prospective patients a real look at the changes that are possible with aesthetic injectables.

 4. Be Aware of Apps, Influencers and Advertisers